 Severe cases of feline acne may be difficult to eradicate, so you'll want to take your cat to the veterinarian at the first sign of black spots on the chin.
 Although cats are not embarrassed by acne, as humans are, the condition is still potentially serious and not to be ignored.

-Disclaimer: I am not a veterinarian.
-When a cat is ill, your veterinarian should always be your first resource.
-This article is meant only to give you a starting place to do your own research into the topic so you can make an informed decision should it ever become necessary.
+Disclaimer: When a cat is ill, your veterinarian should always be your first resource.
+This article is meant only to give you a starting place to do your own research on the topic so you can make an informed decision should it ever become necessary.